Family to receive £400k compensation after a man was killed when wood fell from a lorry in Newhaven and smashed through his windscreen

 The family of a man who died when timber fell from a lorry in Newhaven onto his car are set to receive compensation of £400,000 after the fatal accident.

-Father of three Jack Stevens, 28, was killed on May 13, 2020, and now lorry owners Travis Perkins plc have offered damages of £400,000 to the administrators of his estate, his mother Amanda Stevens and mother of his children Francesca Page, according to papers just made public at London’s High Court.
+Father of three Jack Stevens, 28, was killed on May 13, 2020, and now lorry owners Travis Perkins plc have offered damages of £400,000 to the administrators of his estate, his mother and the mother of his children, according to papers just made public at London’s High Court.

-Mrs Stevens, of 5 Farm Way, Burgess Hill, and Miss Page, of 58 Downs Valley Road, Brighton, are asking the High Court to approve the settlement and make it into a court order.
+Mrs Stevens, of Burgess Hill, and Miss Page, of Brighton, are asking the High Court to approve the settlement and make it into a court order.

-The court’s permission is needed because part of the settlement is for children Oscar, 11, Olivia, 7 and Theo, 4, who are all under the age of 18.
+The court’s permission is needed because part of the settlement is for Mr Stevens’ children, who are all under the age of 18.

-The settlement is also for the benefit of his parents Amanda and Keith Stevens, and his grandmother Anne Stevens.
+The settlement is also for the benefit of his parents, and his grandmother.

 The accident happened as Mr Stevens, a store manager for B&Q at Newhaven, drove his BMW along the A26 New Road at Newhaven in East Sussex, and a piece of wood fell from the back of a lorry, going through his windscreen and striking him.